xiaoliang2012/minecraft-terminal/README.md

 ## Contribution

-If you'd like to contribute to Minecraft Terminal, great, just fork the repository and submit a pull request on the _testing_ branch.
+If you'd like to contribute to Minecraft Terminal, great, just fork the repository and submit a pull request on the _Master_ branch.

 [![Alt](https://repobeats.axiom.co/api/embed/ca7a84ac45ec125429b40b0672e005c4042f9108.svg "Repobeats analytics")](#)